Babbel Review - A Good Resource for Beginners | 2024 (with Product Photos)

-Is Babbel Suitable for all Types of Language Learner?
+Is Babbel Suitable for All Types of Language Learners?

 If you already speak good Spanish, you probably wouldn’t see value in paying for a subscription just to take upper intermediate and advanced courses.

-This brings me onto the next important point, which is perhaps the most important part of this Babbel review: How much does Babbel cost?
+This brings us to the next important point, which is perhaps the most important part of this Babbel review: How much does Babbel cost?

 Babbel’s pricing is extremely competitive and it is without doubt one of the cheapest ways to learn a language online.

-The cost depends on the number of months you sign up for, ranging from$12.95 on a one month plan to $83.40 on a yearly subscription ($7 a month).
+The cost depends on the number of months you sign up for, ranging from$14.95 on a one-month plan to $89.40 on a yearly subscription.

 Note that this provides access to one language, not multiple (i.e. if you wanted to learn Spanish and French at the same time you would need separate subscriptions).